Framed defects in ABJ(M): Conclusions

 An interesting extension of this research would be to consider Wilson loops in higher representations of the gauge group, both on the gauge theory side using perturbation theory and on the string theory side.
 In the latter case, the dual objects would be D-branes, rather than fundamental strings, which could provide a further check of our proposal in section \ref{sec:strongcoupling}.

-\section{Acknowledgments}
+\subsection{Acknowledgments}

-We are grateful to Diego Correa, Alberto Faraggi, Yiannis Papadimitriou and Guille Silva for comments and discussions.
+We are grateful to D. Correa, N. Drukker, A. Faraggi, Y. Papadimitriou and G. Silva for comments and discussions.
 DT thanks the organizers and participants of the Favignana {\it Workshop on higher-dimensional integrability} for a stimulating meeting, where parts of this paper were presented.
 This work was supported in part by the INFN grant {\it Gauge and String Theory (GAST)}.
 DT would also like to thank FAPESP’s partial support through the grant 2019/21281-4.
 MB is supported by Fondo Nacional de Desarrollo Cient\'ifico y Tecnol\'ogico, through Fondecyt Regular 1220240, Fondecyt Exploraci\'on 13220060 and Fondecyt Exploraci\'on 13250014.
+MT is supported by the Simons Foundation through the award number 1023171-RC.